graygnuorg/pound/README.md

    Replies with the HTTP status code *status*.
 If *file* is given, it supplies content of the response.

+* `Success`
+   Always returns a 200 response code.
+This is intended mainly for handling special cases when the response itself is generated using __pound__ rewrite directives.

 * `Redirect` [*status*] "*url*"